alphanodes/additionals/docs/macros/projects.rst

   {{projects}}

-List all projects of the current users and adds the heading "My project list"
+List all projects of the current users and adds the heading ``My project list``

 .. code-block:: smarty